Norwegian Gravlaks - Hoffmeister Sauce placed in the Center.

 My sister-in-law, Gerd Merete cooking (above)

 When I visit my brother Bjørn and his wife Gerd, they often serve Gravlaks.
-Gerd is a great cook and Bjørn is a hunter and a fisherman.
+Gerd is a great cook and Bjørn, the hunter and a fisherman provide great venison and seafood.

-He is an expert at slicing the fish very thin at an angle.
-He has showed me how to fillet a fish and warned me - don't cut yourself.
+He is an expert at slicing fish very thin at an angle.
+He has shown me how to fillet a fish and warned me - don't cut yourself.
 There is a special knife especially made for filleting and it has to be super sharp.

-Gerd willingly shares her recipes with me.
+Gerd is happy to share her recipes with me.
 If you follow these directions step-by-step, the result should be a price winner.

 2 fresh salmon fillets